-Starting November 23, the following restrictions will be put into place until Monday, January 4, 2021:
+Starting November 23, the following restrictions will be put into place through February 15, 2021:

 · All City offices will be closed to the public, except by appointment.
 The public is encouraged to utilize drop boxes at each building as well as online services on the City website.

 · Administrative staff with the ability to work from home are asked to do so starting Monday.
 The City’s mask policy will continue to be enforced - masks must be worn within 6’ of another employee or a member of the public, and in all common areas of municipal buildings.
 Departments have the ability to enforce stricter policies based upon the specific layout of their offices.
 Employees will continue to follow requirements to self-administer temperature checks before coming to work in the morning.
 Additional cleaning protocols will be implemented by departments and in vehicles as needed.

 - The Building Safety Division will suspend all routine Health and Safety Apartment Inspections, but will continue to respond to health and safety complaints.